danieleades/clique-fusion/LICENSING.md

 - You're building a proprietary product
 - You can't or don't want to release your source code
-- You need to distribute Contact Fusion as part of closed-source software
+- You need to distribute Clique Fusion as part of closed-source software
 - You're unsure about GPL v3 compatibility with your project

 ## Questions?